fqqlsun/LEAF_production/docs/download_products.md

 (1) Install Google Cloud CLI on your local PC and answer questions such as project name, computer engine zone.

-(2) To download floders/files from Google Cloud Storage, issue a command similar to: **gsutil -m cp -r gs://bucket D:\test**.
-On the other hand, issue a command similar to: gsutil -m cp D:\file gs://bucket.
-Note: the destination path must point to an existing directory, which means “test” directory must exist in the above example command.
+(2) After the installation, a shortcut to “Google Cloud SDE Shell” will be created on Windows desktop.
+Click it to start the SDE shell.

-Google Cloud CLI has been installed on the desktop computer in the downstairs living room (installed location is C:\Users\fqq\AppData\Local\Google\Cloud SDK).
-There is a link called “Google Cloud SDE Shell” on the desktop, by which various google cloud commands (including gsutil) can be issued.
+(3) To download floders/files from Google Cloud Storage, issue a command line similar to: **`gsutil -m cp -r gs://bucket D:\test`** within the SDE shell.
+Note: the destination path (D:\test in the sample) must point to an existing local directory.